North Miami Beach, Florida: 2000 census

-North Miami Beach has a large middle class Haitian-American, Arab-American, and Jewish-American community who were born in the U.S. or abroad.
+North Miami Beach has a middle class Haitian American, Chinese American, and Jewish American community who were born in the U.S. or abroad.

+Chinatown

-Despite Asians making up only 3.4% of North Miami Beach's population, the city's main commercial artery along NE 167th street converging into North Miami Beach Boulevard and then becoming 163rd street, has taken the unofficial name of "Chinatown" due to the large concentration of Asian owned and operated businesses in the area.
+Despite Asians making up only 3.41% of North Miami Beach's population as of 2020, the city's main commercial artery along NE 167th street converging into North Miami Beach Boulevard and then becoming 163rd street, has taken the unofficial name of "Chinatown" due to the large concentration of Asian owned and operated businesses in the area.
 The area has been referred to unofficially as "Chinatown" since the early 1990s by both locals and North Miami Beach city officials.
 As of late, even Miami-Dade County officials have begun to reference the area as Chinatown.
 Local guides and Miami websites have called 163rd street Miami's unofficial Chinatown.

-2019 United States Census Bureau American Community Survey estimates

 Attractions

 Attractions in the vicinity of North Miami Beach include a line of popular Atlantic Ocean beaches, Ancient Spanish Monastery, Oleta River State Park, Greynolds Park, East Greynolds Park, Fulford-by-the-Sea Monument, and Aventura Mall.

 North Miami Beach's has a historic 12th century medieval Spanish monastery, the St. Bernard de Clairvaux Church.
 This stone building around a patio, the cloisters of the Monastery of St. Bernard de Clairvaux, was built in Sacramenia, Segovia, Spain in the 12th century.
 It was purchased by William Randolph Hearst in the 1920s, dismantled and shipped to the United States, and reassembled after Hearst's death in North Miami Beach in the 1950s.
 It is a tourism attraction and a popular spot for weddings.